 - On the item details page, in the URL section of the right-hand column, click Copy next to the text box.

-- Sign in to your ArcGIS Enterprise portal and go to My Content.
+- Sign in to your ArcGIS Enterprise portal, click Content, and go to the My Content tab.

 - Click Add Item and choose From the web.